 Although Bacon was gone, the rebellion continued.
 Fighting between Berkeley’s followers and the rebels continued in November and December.
 On December 25, two rebel leaders decided it was in their best interest to change sides.
 Within a month, the fighting was basically over, and the English forces started to arrive on January 29.

-Significance of Bacon’s Rebellion
+Bacon’s Rebellion Significance

 Bacon’s Rebellion was most important because led to the end of the indentured servitude policy in colonial Virginia, and an increase in the practice of slavery.

 Important Facts About Bacon’s Rebellion

 - Bacon’s Rebellion was the first full-scale, armed insurrection in the colonies.